Kim Kardashian Throws Kanye West An Epic 41st Birthday Party

 Kim Kardashian and guests showed off all of the lavish party moments via social media, including special lattes that she had designed for the event.
 Guests could choose from a latte with Kanye West’s face, or his nickname, Ye, drawn on the foam.

 As previously reported by the Inquisitr, Kardashian couldn’t help but gush over West on his birthday earlier this week.
-The KKW Beauty founder took to Instagram to write her husband a sweet message, which included an adorable photo of him holding their youngest child, daughter Chicago, 5 months.
+The KKW Beauty founder took to Instagram to write her husband a sweet message, which included an adorable photo of him holding their youngest child, daughter Chicago.

 “It’s been a wild year but we’re here & life is good!
 So proud of you dropping back to back albums & fulfilling your dreams.
 You inspire me to make the impossible always become a reality.
 Love you.”